Compete in mock trials and strengthen your advocacy skills

 Each year, Brooklyn Law School hosts the Dean Jerome Prince Memorial Evidence Competition.
 Named in honor of the late Dean and renowned evidence scholar, the competition draws over 30 law school teams from across the country to participate in an appellate competition addressing an issue at the forefront of evidence law.
 Members of the Moot Court Honor Society coordinate and facilitate the Prince Competition, and some students have an opportunity to work with faculty members to research and write the competition problem.

-Brooklyn Law School is proud to send a team to the 30th Annual Vis Moot held in Vienna, Austria in April 2023.
-The purpose of the Vis Moot is to foster the study of international commercial law and arbitration and provide a practical training to students for resolving international business disputes.
-The team is comprised of third-year students from the Society, as well as unaffiliated students who have demonstrated excellence in requisite advocacy skills.
-Brooklyn Law School will host a practice demonstration for the public in the spring semester.
+Brooklyn Law School is proud to send a team to the Willem C. Vis International Commercial Arbitration Moot competition held annually in Vienna, Austria.
+The purpose of the Vis Moot is to foster the study of international commercial law and international arbitration and provide practical training to students in developing the skills needed to resolve international business disputes through the arbitration process.
+The team is comprised of third-year students who have demonstrated a commitment to international commercial arbitration and outstanding advocacy skills through moot court or other school activities.
+The Society hosts a showcase practice moot for students in the spring semester to demonstrate the team's skills and preparation before they leave for Vienna.
 Have questions or need additional information?
-Email the Brooklyn Law School Vis Team at brooklynlaw.vis@gmail.com.
+Please contact the Vis team coach, Professor Louis B. Kimmelman at louis.kimmelman@brooklaw.edu.